Computer Mouse Shoulder Pain: Why It Happens and How to Finally Get Relief

 - Monitor placement: The top of your screen should be at or just below eye level, roughly an arm’s length away.
 A monitor that’s too low pulls your head and neck forward, which cascades strain down into the shoulders.

-- Chair support: Your lower back should be supported so your spine stays upright.
-When your lumbar collapses, your shoulders take the load.
+- Chair support: Your lower back should be supported so your spine stays upright and your upper back stays supported.
+When your lumbar collapses, your shoulders take the load, and your upper back muscles often tense up to compensate.

 These adjustments cost nothing and can reduce shoulder strain significantly within days.
-Proper posture keeps your shoulder in a neutral, relaxed position, which means muscles aren't fighting gravity all day long.
+Proper posture keeps your shoulder in a neutral, relaxed position, which reduces unnecessary muscle activity across the neck and shoulders.

 Switch to an Ergonomic Mouse